What is Dynamics in Quantum Gravity?: Abstract

 \section{Abstract}

-Dynamics of general relativistic systems is given with respect to internal clocks.
-We investigate the extent to which the choice of internal clock in quantum description of the gravitational field determines the quantum dynamics.
-We develop our method by making use of the Hamilton-Jacobi theory, which is extended to include time coordinate transformations.
-Next, we apply our method to a quantum model of the flat Friedmann universe and compute some clock-induced deviations to semiclassical phase space trajectories.
-Within a fixed quantization we find the abundance of possible semiclassical extensions to general relativity by switching between clocks.
-It follows that concepts like minimal volume, maximal curvature and even a number of quantum bounces, often used to describe quantum effects in gravity, are clock-dependent.
+The appearance of Hamiltonian constraint in the canonical formalism for general relativity reflects the lack of a fixed external time.
+The dynamics of general relativistic systems can be expressed with respect to an arbitrarily chosen internal degree of freedom, the so called internal clock.
+We investigate the way in which the choice of internal clock determines the quantum dynamics and how much different quantum dynamics induced by different clocks are.
+We develop our method of comparison by extending the Hamilton-Jacobi theory of contact transformations to include a new type of transformations which transform both the canonical variables and the internal clock.
+We employ our method to study the quantum dynamics of the Friedmann-Lemaitre model and obtain semiclassical corrections to the classical dynamics, which depend on the choice of internal clock.
+For a unique quantisation map we find the abundance of inequivalent semiclassical corrections induced by quantum dynamics taking place in different internal clocks.
+It follows that the concepts like minimal volume, maximal curvature and the number of quantum bounces, often used to describe quantum effects in cosmological models, depend on the choice of internal clock.